Cubs vs. Reds Player Props Betting Odds

 Bellinger Stats

-- Bellinger has picked up at least one hit in two straight games.
-In his last five games he is batting .333 with a double and two walks.
+- Bellinger enters this game looking to extend his three-game hit streak.
+During his last five outings he is batting .316 with a double, a home run, two walks and three RBI.

 Bellinger Recent Games